stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 include them in blocks (and should this fail for any reason, Stackers can also send their votes as normal Stacks transactions).
-Once the aggregate public key and BTC redeem script clinches at least 70% support as weighted by the new stackers' stacked STX, then the new Stackers are treated as active and ready to execute the peg wallet hand-off.
+Once the aggregate public key and BTC redeem script clinches at least 70% support as weighted by the new stackers' stacked STX, then the new Stackers are treated as active and ready to execute the sBTC wallet hand-off.

 By executing this vote, Stackers are granted a degree of agility in determining the terms of the BTC redeem script.
-For example, they can require users to wait for two reward cycles to receive their BTC back in the event of a peg-in failure, instead of one.
-As another example, they can pass control of the peg wallet to a user-controlled DAO in the event that there is no spending activity for a number of reward cycles.
+For example, they can require users to wait for two reward cycles to receive their BTC back in the event of a deposit failure, instead of one.
+As another example, they can pass control of the sBTC wallet to a user-controlled DAO in the event that there is no spending activity for a number of reward cycles.

 ### Passing the BTC

-Once the new Stackers have voted on the new wallet redeem script with 70% support, the old Stackers transfer the BTC to the new peg wallet address.
+Once the new Stackers have voted on the new wallet redeem script with 70% support, the old Stackers transfer the BTC to the new sBTC wallet address.
 These transactions are Stacks-on-Bitcoin transactions, and contain an `OP_RETURN` that marks them as such to all Stacks nodes.

-Miners process a peg-transfer transaction by updating the data space of the `.sbtc` contract as follows:
+Miners process a BTC-transfer transaction by updating the data space of the `.sbtc` contract as follows:

-* The pointers to old UTXOs consumed by the peg-transfer are deleted, and pointers to the new wallet's UTXOs are inserted.
-If the UTXOs for a pending BTC redemption transaction are instead consumed by a peg-transfer, then not only are these UTXOs deleted, but also the transaction is queued for re-try by the new Stackers.
+* The pointers to old UTXOs consumed by the BTC-transfer are deleted, and pointers to the new wallet's UTXOs are inserted.
+If the UTXOs for a pending BTC redemption transaction are instead consumed by a BTC-transfer, then not only are these UTXOs deleted, but also the transaction is queued for re-try by the new Stackers.
 See below.

 * The `.sbtc` contract's BTC balance for the next reward cycle is updated by the amount transferred.

-Once all of the outstanding UTXOs have been consumed by peg-transfers, the new Stackers begin handling peg-ins and peg-outs for the next reward cycle.
+Once all of the outstanding UTXOs have been consumed by BTC-transfers, the new Stackers begin handling deposits and withdraws for the next reward cycle.

 ### Recovery of BTC Fees

-The transfer is complete once all of the old wallet's UTXOs (both unused and pending) are consumed by peg-transfer transactions.
-However, the total BTC in the peg wallet will be slightly less than the total amount of sBTC.
-This is because (1) the old Stackers will have had to pay transaction fees to send the peg hand-off transactions, and (2) Stackers may have had to RBF a stuck BTC redeem transaction.
+The transfer is complete once all of the old wallet's UTXOs (both unused and pending) are consumed by BTC-transfer transactions.
+However, the total BTC in the sBTC wallet will be slightly less than the total amount of sBTC.
+This is because (1) the old Stackers will have had to pay transaction fees to send the BTC-transfer transactions, and (2) Stackers may have had to RBF a stuck BTC redeem transaction.

-These losses due to BTC fees are distributed across sBTC accounts lazily when the user next pegs in BTC, transfers the sBTC, or attempts to redeem it.
+These losses due to BTC fees are distributed across sBTC accounts lazily when the user next deposits BTC, transfers the sBTC, or attempts to redeem it.
 The `.sbtc` contract keeps track of the total supply of sBTC, the balance of each account, and the number of missing satoshis, so it has enough information to make this happen.
 When the user attempts to do any of the above with sBTC, the `.sbtc` contract will burn an amount of sBTC equal to